qkzk/fm/development.md

   - [x] MENU_STYLE
   - [x] FILE_STYLE
   - [x] ensure all ref to menu style / file style are static
+  - [ ] build them and pass them both to display directly. static are now useless
+  - [ ] do it for most of oncelock stuff
+- [x] FIX: commands could have a wrong CWD

 ## TODO